certtools/intelmq/docs/User-Guide.md

 The "botnet" represents all currently configured bots which are explicitly enabled.
 It is, in essence, the graph (pipeline.conf) of the bots which are connected together via their input source queues and destination queues.

 To get an overview which bots are running, use `intelmqctl status` or use the IntelMQ Manager.
 Set `"enabled": true` in the runtime configuration to add a bot to the botnet.
-By default, bots will be configured as `"enabled": false` therefore, such a bot does not belong to the botnet (by default).
+By default, bots will be configured as `"enabled": true`.
 See [Bots](Bots.md) for more details on configuration.

 Disabled bots can still be started explicitly using `intelmqctl start <bot_id>`, but will remain in the state `disabled` if stopped (and not be implicitly enabled by the `start` command).
 They are not started by `intelmqctl start` in analogy to the behavior of widely used initialization systems.